pmichaillat/wunk/readme.md

 ### Phase diagrams for the NK model

-The folder `keynote` includes the following phase diagrams for the NK model:
+The folder `nk` includes the following phase diagrams for the NK model:

 * `nk_normal.key` - NK model in normal times (fig. 1A in the [article](https://doi.org/10.1162/rest_a_00893))
 * `nk_zlb.key` - NK model at the ZLB (fig. 1C in the [article](https://doi.org/10.1162/rest_a_00893))